thefinnlab/psyanim-docs/overview/hello_psyanim_2.md

 ***You'll need to make sure you have `read` access to our `psyanim-2` and `psyanim-cli` private git repos***

+***If you're on a mac, you can setup ssh keys for github access via git cli [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)***

+***You may also need administrative privileges (such as 'sudo' on linux/mac) to install npm packages globally.***

 `Psyanim 2.0` is a framework for creating browser-based psychology / cognitive science research experiments involving Artificial Intelligence (AI) for Games and 2D procedural animation.

 `Psyanim-CLI` is a tool for creating & managing experiment projects and assets in `Psyanim 2.0`.